Maryland Heritage Area Authority Grants

 Intent To Apply

 The first step in the application process is to submit a simple online questionnaire called an “Intent to Apply” form.
-The online form for FY2026 will be due January 27, 2025.
+The online form for FY2026 is due February 2, 2026.

 Writing the Grant Application

-Applicants should download and read the Grant Guidelines document, speak with the CCHA Executive Director, and attend at least one workshop (below).
-Full applications will be due March 3, 2025.
+Applicants should download and read the Grant Guidelines document, speak with the CCHA Executive Director, and attend at least one Q & A workshop (see below).

-If you are interested in learning more about this grant opportunity, MHAA staff will be hosting virtual Q&A sessions to review the online application process, offer grant writing tips, discuss the application requirements, and more:
+MHAA staff will be hosting Q&A sessions to review the new Grants Portal, the online application process, offer grant writing tips, discuss the application requirements, and more:

 Helpful Links